 Who can claim housing benefit?

-Anyone who has to pay rent can claim housing benefit.
+Anyone who falls into one of the categories detailed earlier and has to pay rent can claim housing benefit.

 - have a partner or be single

 But, people with more than £16,000 in savings may not get housing benefit even if their income is low.

 Full-time students cannot claim housing benefit unless they are: